mckennapsean/dissertation/content/02-background.md

 use in fields like architecture, design, and art.
-For visualization, educators often incorporate these studios as workshops or practical exercises and also through real-world projects for students to learn about design outside of the classroom [@Kerren2008], such as VizItCards [@He2017] for novices to practice and reinforce visualization concepts during an in-class design workshop.
+For visualization, educators often incorporate these studios as workshops or practical exercises and also through real-world projects for students to learn about design outside of the classroom [@Kerren2008].
+For example, VizItCards [@He2017] was created to help novices practice and reinforce visualization concepts during an in-class design workshop.
 Human-computer interaction educators have noted that computer science students in a design studio tend to focus more on idea refinement rather than broad idea generation and innovation [@Cennamo2011].
+Other active learning approaches include the use of design workshops [@He2017; @Huron2016; @Zoss2016], rich discussions [@Johnson2016; @Craft2016], and design games [@Godwin2016].

-As such, guidance for how to design data visualizations, both generating and evaluating visualization artifacts, is a missing component within data visualization pedagogy.
-When teaching data visualization design, educators often incorporate user interface principles [@Shneiderman2004], teach taxonomies of data and encoding [@Munzner2014], illustrate ideal visual principles [@Tufte1986; @cairo2012], explain perceptual principles [@Ware2010], and empower students with the tools to evaluate, criticize, and judge data visualizations.
-These principles and concepts often get applied in courses through design critiques or encased within a cumulative project.
+Within the data visualization pedagogy, guidance for how to design data visualizations, both generating and evaluating visualization artifacts, is missing clear steps for novices.
+When teaching data visualization design, educators often incorporate user interface principles [@Shneiderman2004], teach taxonomies of data and encoding [@Munzner2014], illustrate ideal visual principles [@Tufte1986; @cairo2012], explain perceptual principles [@Ware2010], and generally empower students with the ability to evaluate, criticize, and judge data visualizations.
+These principles and concepts often get applied in courses through design critiques or encased within a cumulative project [@Eggermont2016].
 These cumulative projects are an alternative to in-class design studios, where students must acquire their own dataset, come up with ideas to visualize data for different tasks, and build an interactive, multi-view visualization system to support these tasks in the data.
 By providing novices with realistic, hands-on experience, students could reapply these skills in their own future projects.
 However, a novice may struggle how to conduct their own design process, perhaps referring to textbooks which include their own design process methodologies [@Ware2010; @Shneiderman2004] or research papers that detail the design process or design decisions [@Munzner2014;
 @Sedlmair2012b], but often these models are high-level, terminology-heavy, less actionable, and theoretical in nature.
 For novices, it is often useful to have a clear set of guidelines or instructions to walk through this process for the